brennier/hagemu/README.md

   - [ ] Synchronize the sample rates of the individual sound channels
   - [ ] Synchronize the APU along with the CPU and PPU
   - [ ] Fill the sound buffer directly instead of using a callback
+  - [ ] Make the audio registers readable
  - [ ] Finish Master controls
     - [x] Turn APU on/off
     - [x] Mono volume control